 A particular type of weave -- a twill-like pattern characterized by an exceptionally smooth surface -- defines satin, which is traditionally made from silk.
-As a delicate textile, satin requires a bit more care than most other clothes in the closet -- whether you need to remove stains from your sleek satin blouse, elegant gown or lacy lingerie, a gentle touch is the key to successfully restoring this classic fabric.
+As a delicate textile, satin requires a bit more care than most other clothes in the closet.
+Whether you need to remove a stain from a satin blouse, elegant gown or lacy lingerie, a gentle touch is the key to successfully restoring this classic fabric.

 Things You'll Need

 Soak up as much of the fresh stain as you can with a clean, lint-free cloth, dabbing the satin lightly.
-For dirt stains, use the cloth to gently brush as much dirt free as possible.
+For dirt stains, use the cloth to gently brush as much dirt free as possible, advises Cleanipedia.
 Dab the remaining stain using a sponge lightly dampened with white vinegar if you're treating bloodstains.

 Remove the article of clothing from the cold water and spread it out on a thick, clean, dry towel.
 Roll the fabric up in the towel to squeeze excess moisture from the satin.
 To avoid crinkling, do not twist, bunch or wring the satin.
 Spread the garment out evenly, and allow it to air-dry.